renaudboulard/renaudboulard.github.io/about.md

 Software engineer since 8+ years, I currently work at [Getaround](https://uk.getaround.com/) in the Product & Engineering team where I contribute to building a car-sharing service to change the way we use cars.
 I love building great products and being a team player.

-I worked in various business area such as weather forecast, cartography, bank, payment, events management, medical and mobility.
+I have worked in various business area such as weather forecast, cartography, bank, payment, events management, medical and mobility and in different configuration for large companies, startups and also as a freelance.
 I enjoy sharing knowledge with my team and I had the opportunity to be a speaker at some local events and conferences.

-In recent years I focused more on mobile product and software development, but I am curious to work and learn on everything related to software and product developement.
+In recent years, I have focused my work on mobile product development, but I am curious to work and learn on everything related to software development, product development, team productivity and management.

 -------------
 ### Contact